pwujczyk/ProductivityTools.Transfers.Archi/README.md

 </p>

-# ProductivityTools.Transfers
+#   Transfers

 Project saves predefined transfers to the database.

 <!--more-->

 Following documentation is not enough for running application.

 - **Print-AllTransfers** - Displays all transfers it has switch $SaveToDatabase.
 Which additionally do the same as Save-AllTransfersToDB
 - **Save-AllTransfersToDB** - Saves all transfers to Database.